-- · Staff will meet and discuss concerns with the Program Supervisor/Educational Specialist. - A meeting with the parent(s) and teaching staff will be held to formulate a plan of action to help the child adjust and be successful. - If necessary, another meeting with the Educational Specialist will be held to discuss alternative strategies or plan of action. - Recommendations or referral to the Special Education Department may follow pending the progress or lack of progress made.
+- Staff will meet and discuss concerns with the Program Supervisor/Educational Specialist. - A meeting with the parent(s) and teaching staff will be held to formulate a plan of action to help the child adjust and be successful. - If necessary, another meeting with the Educational Specialist will be held to discuss alternative strategies or plan of action. - Recommendations or referral to the Special Education Department may follow pending the progress or lack of progress made. - · In the event that a parent chooses to withdraw their child from the program, a refund will not be forthcoming unless the child qualifies for another Anchor Bay program or Head Start.